svn2github/ERIKA-Enterprise/examples/ppc/as/AS_01_MCU0/readme.txt

 "conf.oil":	Configuration file in OSEK implementation language specific for
 		the application.
 "conf.xml":	Configuration file in AUTOSAR XML implementation language
 		specific for the application.
-(To be Added) "main.c":	Main application file.
+(To be Modified) "main.c":	Main application file.